k1r0s/angular2-srp-showcase/README.md

 ng serve
 ```

-By default subsequent calls are cached by `cache-holder.ts`, to remove cache type `delete localStorage['123123::AppComponent::ngOnInit']` on the js console.
+By default subsequent calls are cached by `cache-holder.ts`, look over application tab in developer tools to remove cache.

 ##### Detailed Explanation